hirnimeshrampuresoftware/arm-learning-paths/content/learning-paths/server-and-cloud/memcached/memcached_mysql_aws.md

 ### Access Database and Create Table

-1. We can access our database by using the below commands.
+1. You can access your database by using the below commands.

 ```console
 show databases;